navbot/Code-Projects/README.md

    Line 2 has your password
    Line 3 has your log-in delay
 3. Change whatever you need to, and save the file.

+Thanks to: Stack Overflow, Selenium, Winpython (for the standalone python) and Inno Setup (for the setup executable)